Spectral Stability Correspondence between Networks and Continuous Media: Theory and Applications to Population Dynamics: Instabilities of synchronous oscillations

-Thus, there is no desynchronizing instability for sufficiently small Re$(\Omega)<0$ and Im$(\Omega)<0$.
-In other words, if the stability analysis carried out for the continuous spatial extension of the problem based on system (\ref{linear RD}) predicts the absence of a long-wave modulational instability, then the synchronous oscillations in any network of the kind (\ref{Network}), (\ref{sum}) are stable at sufficiently weak coupling.
+This confirms that no desynchronizing instability occurs for sufficiently small $\Omega$ in the left half-plane.
+In other words, if the continuous PDE limit predicts stability against long-wave perturbations, the network remains stable at sufficiently weak coupling.